 Further Actions – refer to Section 6.8.

 6.7 Review of the Investigation

-The respondent or complainant may request a review of an Investigation:
+The respondent may request an internal review of an Investigation:

 6.8 Further Action